chaimaa61/Tp-xml-beans-spring/README.md

 ﻿# Tp-xml-beans-spring
- a spring boot project using spring beans using xml file .
+ A spring project using spring beans using xml file .